 LISTEN and WATCH as Dave talks about his memorable races in Kona:

 When you ask six-time Ironman World Champion Dave Scott a question, always expect an honest answer.
-We chat about the 20th anniversary of his fifth place finish at the age of 42 in Kona in 1996 and his thoughts on the overload of long distance racing that is hurting today’s pros.
+On this Babbittville Radio interview we chat about the 20th anniversary of his fifth place finish at the age of 42 in Kona in 1996 and his thoughts on the overload of long distance racing that is hurting today’s pros.
 LISTEN here.

-Dave Scott the six-time Ironman World Champion visited with us on Breakfast with Bob.
+Dave Scott the six-time Ironman World Champion visited with us on Breakfast with Bob during Ironman week in 2016.
 We talked about one of his best races in Kona: the 1994 race when he finished 2nd at 40 years old.
 Dave also shared his thoughts on the possibility of someone going sub-8 in Kona, and running sub-2:40 for the men and sub-2:50 for the women on the marathon.
 Spoiler alert: he expects it to happen soon.